Links on Android Authority may earn us a commission. Learn more.

 The Mi Band 4 might be the product that best reflects Xiaomi’s low-cost-high-quality mantra.
-It starts at the low-low price of just $40 in the U.S., or about half the price of competitors’ products.
+It starts at the low-low price of $33 in the US, or about half the price of competitors’ products.
 Read on to find out why you’d want to choose the Xiaomi Mi Band 4 over the higher-cost competition.

 Xiaomi Mi Band 4 review: The big picture

 The Xiaomi Mi Band 3 was one of the best value fitness trackers of 2018, and the Mi Band 4 aims to improve on it in a few key ways.
 It has a better display and more activity profiles, but with those things comes a slight price bump, though the Mi Band 4 is still significantly cheaper than other fitness trackers with similar feature sets.

 The question is, are you getting anything worthwhile by spending an extra $50 on a competing product, or should everyone run out and buy the Mi Band 4 right now?
 That’s what we’ll answer in our Xiaomi Mi Band 4 review.